This is the ORIGINAL homemade laundry detergent recipe, all others only imitate what you’ll find here.

 Note on ingredients: use whatever ingredients you are comfortable with.
 Many people cannot afford natural soaps, while others make their own.
 Brands of commonly used bar soaps include Pure & Natural®, Fels-Naptha® and/or ZOTE®.
 Both ZOTE® and Fels-Naptha® are made for and sold as a “laundry bar.”
 If you’re looking for a pure, natural solution you’ll need to go with a handcrafted soap so you can be sure of its ingredients.

 All items can be found in the laundry aisle of most grocery stores.
+If you can’t find washing soda, you can learn to make your own here!

 Continue reading pages 2 and 3 for the pictorial instructions, cost savings breakdown, notes on HE washers, septic tanks, and borax safety.